 Registration for each of the programs will open about about a month before each event.
-(At that time, you can download the registration form and print out the page and mail it to register or click on the Eventbrite link at bottom of the form)

-Sunday, June 8, 2019 A Taste of Hungary: Tasting and Tour of Buccleuch. a 1739 Georgian Mansion Location: American Hungarian Foundation and Buccleuch Mansion, New Brunswick, N.J.
+*** Saturday, June 8, 2019 A Taste of Hungary: Tasting and Tour of Buccleuch. a 1739 Georgian Mansion Location: American Hungarian Foundation and Buccleuch Mansion, New Brunswick, N.J.
 Speaker: Susan Luczu, food historian

 Saturday, August 17, 2019 Foodways of the Hessians: Talk and German Colonial Farm to Table Dinner Location: The Farm Cooking School, Titusville, N.J.
 Speaker: Peter Lubrecht, author of New Jersey Hessians: Truth and Lore in the American Revolution and Ian Knauer, former food editor Gourmet Magazine

 Wednesday, September 18, 2019 Soda-Pharma: Fountain Flavors from the Dawn of the Pharmaceutical Age Location: Second Floor of Shane Confectionery 110 Market Street, Philadelphia, Pa.
 Speaker: Laurel Burmeister, Shane's Confectionery Archivist

 Saturday, October 5 A Revolution in Baking: Christopher Ludwick and Colonial Gingerbread Tasting Location: Historic Sugartown, Malvern, Pa. our program co-sponsor Speaker: Niel De Marino, the Georgian Baker